niygomhonor/Quote-Neodo/README.md

 # Quotes

-TThis is a quotes application that allow auser to create quotes and vote what they liked[Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+TThis is a quotes application that allow auser to create quotes and vote what they liked.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+## Contents are the following

+[x] Application use
+[x] Technologies used
+[x] Behavior Driven Development

 ## Code scaffolding